What is Persistent Debt?

 Our regulator, the Financial Conduct Authority (FCA) introduced rules in 2018 to support customers and help them avoid being in problematic debt.

-To be classified as in Persistent Debt, over the previous 18 months, you will have paid more in interest, fees and charges than you will have repaid towards your account balance.
+To be classified as being in Persistent Debt, over the previous 18 months, you have paid more in interest and charges than you will have repaid towards the amount borrowed.

 How will I know if I’m in Persistent Debt?

 We will contact you if you are in Persistent Debt or you might be at risk of moving into Persistent Debt.
 We will include suggestions on how you can get out of Persistent Debt and how we can help.